 Certain medications (Oral contraceptives, some NSAIDs (non-steroidal anti-inflammatory drugs) like aspirin, and ibuprofen, as well as beta-blockers) may cause water retention that you will see if you weigh yourself daily.
 NEVER stop taking any medications without speaking to your doctor, but if it’s bothering you, ask if there’s an option that causes less water retention.

 If you haven’t been able to poop in a while, it will definitely show up on the scale.
 Depending on how long it has been, you could be carrying a couple pounds of extra weight (I know, that’s kind of gross).
 Not to mention, pooping will help with the bloated feeling you may be having.
 If you want to know more on relieving constipation, check out this post.

 What you weigh yourself in can also impact the number on the scale.
 Wearing heavy layers and thicker fabrics, or chunky accessories will add extra pounds that just aren’t there.
 If you are going to weigh yourself, make it a habit of weighing yourself in the same clothing (or none at all).

+One of my best wellness tips is to reflect on your intentions and practices to assess next steps.
 So to answer the question “Should you weigh yourself daily?” you need to ask yourself a few more questions.

 “Why am I weighing myself?”